dlujan/jobtracker/README.md

 2. `npm run pack`
 3. `npm run dist`

-To add a custom icon, after running 'build', put your icon inside the 'build' directory with the name 'icon'.

 Your app will packaged as an .exe in the dist folder using the [electron-builder](https://github.com/electron-userland/electron-builder) package.
 Edit the build section of the package.json to build on additional platforms.

 ## Resources